-Safety should be a concern for anyone using the SAN Volume Controller or an uninterruptible power supply (UPS).
+Safety must be a concern for anyone using the SAN Volume Controller or an uninterruptible power supply (UPS).

-Please review the topics concerning the safety and environmental notices to ensure that you are in compliance.:
+The Danger and Caution notices for the SAN Volume Controller and any related UPSs can be found in the IBM System Safety Notices.
+Please review the topics concerning the safety notices to ensure that you are in compliance.